 Different traditions have different ways of cultivating this attitude.
 The Buddhist approach, of course, emphasises mindfulness-based meditation, where you focus on an anchor like the breath, the body or the senses to ground you in the present moment, so that you naturally become non-attached to the rise and fall of thoughts and emotions.

 Stoicism gives a philosophical approach, telling you to focus on what you control (yourself) and to let go of what you don’t control (other people).
 Yes, focus on making yourself a better person, not on trying to tell others how to live their lives.

 Either way, when you let go of attachment, you let go of fear.
 When you let go of fear, you become strong in all the ways that truly matter.

 Suddenly, you don’t need the praise of others to feel good about yourself.
 The very idea of wanting your ego to be stroked becomes laughable, petty, ludicrous.
 And why on earth would you allow yourself to feel threatened by things like, say, women’s equality, or the sexual orientations or gender identities of others?

 Rise above your needy, desperate, insecure nonsense.
 You’re better than this.

 As you may have noticed, there’s nothing exclusively “masculine” about this definition of strength.
 After all, to say that any character trait is “masculine” is to deny that trait to women, and of course that is ridiculous.

-The woman, the homosexual, the transgender or non-binary person who exhibits the kind of inner strength and non-attachment I outlined above are all infinitely “tougher” than the whining, insecure, self-proclaimed “alpha male” throwing toxic tantrums all over the internet.
+The woman, the homosexual, the transgender or non-binary person who exhibits the kind of inner strength and non-attachment I outlined above are all infinitely “tougher” than the whining, self-proclaimed “alpha male” throwing toxic tantrums all over the internet.
 They’re certainly nicer to be around.

 Cultivating this kind of strength is not about being a better “man.”
 It’s certainly not about being a better “alpha male.”
 My God, get over yourself.